-If you are still experiencing issues after the Google Chrome malware scan, then try using Windows Defender on Windows 10 scan.
-As you may know, Windows Defender is Microsoft’s built-in solution to remove malware from the device.
+If you are still experiencing issues after the Google Chrome malware scan, then try using Microsoft Defender on Windows 10 scan.
+As you may know, Microsoft Defender is Microsoft’s built-in solution to remove malware from the device.

 Open Windows Defender (now Microsoft Defender) and use the Quick scan option to identify any harmful elements on the device.
 You can also opt for the full PC scan, but it might take a long time depending on the device’s storage.

 Don’t worry.
 You can minimize the app and continue doing your work as usual.

 6. Ditch Google Chrome

 If you are still facing Yahoo search engine directs on the Google Chrome browser, it’s time to ditch it in favor of an alternative.